pdmosses/agda-stdlib/pages/docs/About.md

 [doc directory].

-The **[Library]** section was generated from plain Agda files created by [GenerateEverything.hs].
+The **[Library]** section was generated from plain Agda files created by [GenerateEverything.hs], which import modules from the [src directory].
 The Library home page is also the website home page.

 When deployed, the website displays a **version selector** on all pages.
+Currently, only the `master` version has been deployed; it was generated from a [fork] of the [repository] after the release of version 2.4.

+!!! warning

+    The Agda code in the `master` version of the standard library may have been updated since the `master` version of the present website was generated.
+For the definitive listings of the `master` branch, see the official [standard library website].

 See the **[Agda-Pages About]** page for an overview of the features of the generated website, and for links to further examples.